 Are your forklift tyres the right ones?

-From the two varieties of Pneumatic and Cushion tyres, the former is for indoor usage and the latter for outdoor.
+From the two varieties of Pneumatic and Cushion tyres, the former is for outdoor/uneven surface and the latter for indoor/smooth surface.
 Though Cushion Forklift tyres work on smooth concrete or asphalt surfaces just fine, if your requirement is for uneven surfaces, switch to Pneumatic.
-In most cases, companies prefer solid cushion tyres over pneumatic due to minimum break down time which saves time and money.
+In most cases, companies prefer solid cushion tyres over pneumatic due to minimum break downtime which saves time and money.

 Do note that all types of tyres don’t necessarily suit every kind of forklift.
 When choosing a tire, check its compatibility with your forklift before making a purchase.

 How do you know when it’s time to change your forklift tyres?

 If your operator hasn’t already felt and expressed the need, here are other signs that can tell you that it’s time to make that change: